 “Her dad took her one day to shop, and she kept asking to see the ‘monsters,'” McDonald says.
 “He couldn’t figure out what she wanted and even bought a balloon in an effort to appease her.
 When he got home, she was still in tears because dad didn’t take her to see the ‘monsters.’
 Gary was almost in tears also.
 When I asked her what was wrong, I couldn’t help but laugh, because I knew she meant lobsters!
 I assured her next time we would go see them.”

-All these years later, it’s a story McDonald, who is also mom to 4-year-old Austin, still cherishes.
+All these years later, it’s a story McDonald, who is also mom to Austin, who was 4 years old at the time of publication, still cherishes.

 “I feel like they both had strong personalities and both had attitudes in their unique ways,” she says.
 “This was good and bad.
 I feel like they will be strong adults, but as 3-year-olds, it could be challenging.
 They both were constantly asking questions.
 Why?
 What is that?
 Why can’t I do that?
 Why do I have to go to bed?
 Why must I eat dinner?
 Why can’t I poop in diapers?”